 1.2.14.2.6.
 After the analysis, zero and calibration points shall be rechecked using the same gases.
 The test shall be considered acceptable if the difference is less than 2 per cent of the calibration gas value. .

-1.2.14.2.7. he flow rates and pressures of the various gases through analysers shall be the same as those used during calibration of the analysers.
+1.2.14.2.7.
+The flow rates and pressures of the various gases through analysers shall be the same as those used during calibration of the analysers.

 1.2.14.2.8.
 The content of each of the compounds measured shall be recorded after stabilization of the measuring device.

 1.2.14.2.9.
 The mass and number of all emissions, where applicable, shall be calculated according to Annex 7.

+1.2.14.2.9.
+It is not mandatory to perform calibration and check before and after each phase bag pair but can be done before and after the whole test.
+In that case, calibration and checks have to be done for all analyser ranges used for the text.

+1.2.14.2.9.
+Calibrations and checks may be performed for each bag pair:

+(a) before and after each test phase, or

+(b) before and after the complete test.

+In the case of (b), calibrations and checks shall be performed on all analysers for all ranges used during the test.

+In both cases, (a) and (b), the same analyser range shall be used for corresponding ambient air and exhaust bags.

 1.2.14.3.
 Particulate filter weighing